 In his speech to Congress, President Johnson declared that a threat to any nation in Southeast Asia was a threat to the people of the United States of America and the world as a whole.
 The use of the word "threat" is a clue that the president is talking about a military conflict.
 In fact, President Johnson is referring to conflict in Vietnam.
-The United States tried to contain communism, or keep it from spreading to other countries and threatening U.S. interests.
+The United States tried to contain communism or keep it from spreading to other countries and threatening U.S. interests.
 President Johnson did send thousands of U.S. soldiers to the region in an attempt to stabilize it.

-- 43. What is the term for a type of government in which one person possesses unlimited power?
+43. What is the term for an economic system where individuals and private businesses make economic decisions and are free from government regulation?

 - A. Socialism

 - B. Communism

 - C. Democracy

-- D. Autocracy
+- D. Capitalism